polterguy/phosphorusfive/core/p5.webapp/system42/components/bootstrap/widgets/colorpicker/README.md

-Ajax Colorpicker widget
+The Bootstrap Ajax Colorpicker widget
 ========

 This folder contains an Ajax colorpicker, built upon the [Bootstrap colorpicker](https://itsjavi.com/bootstrap-colorpicker/), that allows your users to pick a color.
 Below is an example of how to use it.

 ```
 create-widget